🎉🎉🎉 Save 30% on The Online Prenatal Class for Couples THIS WEEKEND ONLY with code FOOLMENOT (that's almost $60)

 Well, they eat them while they’re still steaming in the grass.
 They also eat the grass and anything else that’s outside.
 They get vital nutrients to help their body compensate after delivery.
 They don’t ask the father dog to go get them a hamburger at Wendy’s.

-**I also read that animals often eat it to hide the fact that they had a baby (and that baby is vulnerable to predators), which makes a lot of sense.**
+Animals often eat it to hide the fact that they had a baby (and that baby is vulnerable to predators), which makes a lot of sense.
+Animal instincts are just different than ours, so I really think that this isn’t a great reason to do something.

 So, my thoughts are these: